-Plantings not on the approved list are discouraged, however some non-invasive, non-native species may be appropriate, especially in areas where native vegetation will not thrive.
+Plantings not on the approved list are not explicitly allowed and should be approved prior to planting.
+However some non-invasive, non-native species may also be appropriate, especially in areas where native vegetation will not thrive.
 Personal gardens and human-built landscapes are entry points for many invasive plants.
-These noxious and prohibited noxious weeds cannot be planted on any leasehold and residents may be subject to prosecution if not removed.
-For a list of noxious and prohibited noxious weeds, visit the Alberta Invasive Species Council website.
 The most effective way to control the spread of invasive plants is to prevent their establishment, especially in locations bordering wilderness areas.
 If you really want to do your part in conservation, plant native species.